- Home

 Little Bird, Portobello

 When you’re finished your downward dog at Little Bird’s yoga studio, order yourself a healthy lunch from the stellar menu where the focus is vegetarian with plenty of colour and twist.
-The buzz here is casual and friendly and dogs, in all shapes and sizes, are welcomed with a bowl of water and a cuddle from the dog-loving staff.
+The buzz here is casual, friendly and dogs, in all shapes and sizes, are welcomed with a bowl of water and a cuddle from the dog-loving staff.

 Two Pups Coffee, Liberties

-As the name suggests, dogs are the guests of honour at Two Pups in the Liberties, which serves speciality coffees and a seriously good brunch menu, especially on Sundays when it becomes a regular meet-up spot for local dog-lovers.
+As the name suggests, dogs are the guests of honour at Two Pups Coffee in the Liberties, which serves speciality coffees and a seriously good brunch menu, especially on Sundays when it becomes a regular meet-up spot for local dog-lovers.
 Dogs are welcome inside but the outdoor seating means your pooch can people watch too.

 Ruff Café, Clanbrassil Street and DSPCA Rathfarnham

 The name and the mantra at Ruff Café - ‘All dogs welcome.
 Humans allowed’ - says it all.
 For lunch try one of their tasty sandwiches while your pet muses over the doggie menu which includes pupcakes, peanut butter doughnuts, blueberry crepes, banana cookies and chicken paws.
 If they feel like posing for a photo, they’ll hang it on their ‘wall of fame’.
-A second branch opened in 2022 in the grounds of the DSPCA in Rathfarnham.

 Timbertrove Café, Rathfarnham

 If you’ve worked up an appetite with a hike in the Dublin Mountains, a stop at the Timbertrove Café with your four-legged companion will hit the spot.
-Freshly baked scones are their specialty, but you can get soup and sandwiches as well as pancakes and pies.
+Freshly baked scones are their specialty, but you can get soup and sandwiches, as well as pancakes and pies.
 Their Doggie Deal includes a ‘pupcake’ and a ‘puppucino’; a percentage of the cost is donated to the DSPCA, so you’ll be giving back while enjoying some good grub.

-Cosy Bean, Churchtown
+The Cosy Bean, Churchtown

-Dash container, Phoenix Park
+Dash Container, Phoenix Park

 Happy Out, Bull Island

-Shoe Lane Coffee, Dun Laoghaire and Tara Street
+Shoe Lane Coffee, Dún Laoghaire and Tara Street

-Following a pier walk dogs can get spoilt with treats and ear rubs from the animal-loving staff at Shoe Lane Coffee, a Dun Laoghaire stalwart that also serves up organic pastries healthy bites.
+Following a pier walk dogs can get spoilt with treats and ear rubs from the animal-loving staff at Shoe Lane Coffee, a Dún Laoghaire stalwart that also serves up organic pastries healthy bites.
 The original café is on Tara Street, which was once known as ‘Shoe Lane’ because of the number of cobblers that used to populate the street.

 Dog-friendly pubs